CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         For large files, `Convert-Pheno` allows for a different approach.
 The files can be parsed incrementally and serialized (printed) line-by-line.

-        To choose incremental data processing we'll be using the flag `--stream`.
-Both the input and output files files can be gzipped to save space:
+        To choose incremental data processing we'll be using the flag `--stream`:

+        !!!
+Warning " `--stream` mode supported output" We only support output to BFF (`-obff`).
+Both the input and output files files can be gzipped to save space.

         #### All tables at once